How to File a Financial Elder Abuse Claim

 - Unanticipated changes to trusts and wills

-- An elder is reluctant to talk about topics that were at one time routine
+- An elder is reluctant to talk about topics that were at a one-time routine

-The California legislature has passed numerous laws to try to curb the problem of financial elder abuse.
-Unfortunately, the State does not have the resources to seek out every case of financial elder abuse.
+The California legislature has passed numerous laws to try to curb the problem at hand.
+Unfortunately, the state does not have the resources to seek out every case of financial abuse.
 Furthermore, criminal prosecutions are relatively rare.
-Therefore, hiring an attorney who is experienced in civil, family, and probate law, can make a world of difference in the outcome of your case.
+Therefore, hiring an elderly abuse attorney who is experienced in civil, family, and probate law, can make a world of difference in the outcome of your case, as you try to prove elder financial exploitation.

-Our experienced attorneys have achieved the following results for our clients:
+Our lawyers for exploited and financially abused elderly have achieved the following results for our clients:

 - Frozen bank accounts to immediately stop financial abuse